S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Examples:**

-1. _[current situation] _Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect _[anticipated effect]_ which can make it difficult to respond to the changes in time.
+1. _[current situation]_ Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect _[anticipated effect]_ which can make it difficult to respond to the changes in time.
-2. _[current situation] _Due to differing priorities, partners are sometimes unavailable when we need their services, _[effect]_ making it difficult to meet project deadlines.
+2. _[current situation]_ Due to differing priorities, partners are sometimes unavailable when we need their services, _[effect]_ making it difficult to meet project deadlines.
 3. _[current situation]_ Our codebase is old, incoherent and poorly maintained, and we lack the funds to clean up the code. _[effect]_ Therefore it’s hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues.
 4. _[current situation]_ Customer purchases are highly weather dependent _[effect]_ which makes it difficult to optimize perishable stock and staffing.
-5. _[current situation] _We’re threatened by an economic crisis, _[anticipated effect] _which could significantly impact our ability to meet our sales target.
+5. _[current situation]_ We’re threatened by an economic crisis, _[anticipated effect] _which could significantly impact our ability to meet our sales target.
-6. _[current situation] _Some team members have their main responsibilities in other domains _[anticipated effect] _which can sometimes make it difficult for them to free up enough time for work in this domain
+6. _[current situation]_ Some team members have their main responsibilities in other domains, _[anticipated effect]_ which can sometimes make it difficult for them to free up enough time for work in this domain
 7. _[current situation]_ Due to cultural differences, there is a diversity of norms and expectations across the different teams _[effect]_ which has in the past led to miscommunication, conflict and ineffectiveness.

 **Tips:**